Generation of primes

 In computational number theory, a variety of algorithms make it possible to generate prime numbers efficiently.
 These are used in various applications, for example hashing, public-key cryptography, and search of prime factors in large numbers.

 For relatively small numbers, it is possible to just apply trial division to each successive odd number.
 Prime sieves are almost always faster.
 Prime sieving is the fastest known way to deterministically enumerate the primes.
 There are some known formulas that can calculate the next prime but there is no known way to express the next prime in terms of the previous primes.
 Also, there is no effective known general manipulation and/or extension of some mathematical expression (even such including later primes) that deterministically calculates the next prime.

 Prime sieves

 A prime sieve or prime number sieve is a fast type of algorithm for finding primes.
 There are many prime sieves.
-The simple sieve of Eratosthenes (250s BCE), the sieve of Sundaram (1934), the still faster but more complicated sieve of Atkin (2003), and various wheel sieves are most common.
+The simple sieve of Eratosthenes (250s BCE), the sieve of Sundaram (1934), the still faster but more complicated sieve of Atkin (2003), sieve of Pritchard (1979), and various wheel sieves are most common.